 Summer is drawing to a close but the weather is looking mild and sunny for a few more weeks.
 An ideal time to enjoy the city indoors and outdoors, and discover the new events programmes.
 From September onwards, museums, theatres and leisure venues resume full service and there is a wealth of festivals, trade fairs, plays, and exhibitions throughout the capital.

 Topping the list of cultural events in Paris is European Heritage Days.
 Over one weekend, numerous cultural and historical sites exceptionally open their doors to visitors!
 This annual event is a rare opportunity to discover some of Paris’s most beautiful buildings.
 In October, the Nuit Blanche, on the first Saturday of October, attracts night owls for a cultural all-nighter as ephemeral art installations across the city offer a different offbeat and surprising view of the city.
-At the end of October, the FIAC also attracts art enthusiasts who come from around the world to see the work of some 1,500 new or experienced talented contemporary artists, exhibited in different places around the city.
+On the programme: a parade, races (running), museums open all night … October is undeniably the month for art lovers: the FIAC draws a huge crowd from all over the world who come to discover some 1,500 talented, new or established, contemporary artists exhibiting works in different places in the city and attend the many fairs, such as YIA Art Fair, Art Elysées, Outsider Art Fair...
 If it is pop culture that you are looking for, Comic Con returns each year to the Grande Halle de La Villette with new and exciting entertainment full of surprises and superheroes.
 Cosplay, science fiction, heroic fantasy, there is something for everyone.

-For a spectacular sight at the start of September, head to the town of Saint-Cloud which is the stage for Europe’s biggest fireworks display.
+For a dazzling sight from the month of September, head to the town of Saint-Cloud for the event ‘Les Pleins Feux’–, the biggest fireworks display in Europe.
 An unforgettable show!
 Another kind of show and atmosphere in September is the Paris Fashion Week, which showcases the finest spring/summer haute couture collections.
 And for fans of electronic music, Techno Parade winds through the streets of Paris every year in mid-September.

 The new post summer holiday period is also packed with trade shows and exceptional cultural events, starting with the Biennale de Paris, a major meeting of antique dealers where numerous galleries show the best in jewellery, tapestry and luxury furniture.
-Then every two years, car and motorcycle enthusiasts can attend the renowned international Paris Motor Show to discover all the latest models.
+And at the end of October, gamers gather at Paris Games Week, considered as the biggest event devoted to video games in France.

 For good food fans, autumn is the perfect opportunity to treat your taste buds!
-In late September, chefs take to the streets for the Goût de France event and propose the best of French gastronomy via picnics, wine tastings and gourmet events throughout Paris.
-This is closely followed by Tous au Restaurant, an event that enables you to enjoy good food at low prices: for each menu purchased, the second is free!
+In October sets Tous au Restaurant, an event that enables you to enjoy good food at low prices: for each menu purchased, the second is free!
 In mid-October, don’t miss the Grape Harvest Festival to taste the unique local wine made in Montmartre.
 And chocaholics should head over to the Parc des Expositions de Paris for the Paris Chocolate Show, where pastry chefs, chocolatiers and confectioners reveal their best culinary secrets.

 Finally, for thrillseekers, 31 October is the annual rendezvous at the chilling Manoir de Paris or enjoy the shows and attractions at Disneyland ®Paris after dark.
 A spooky spellbound atmosphere guaranteed!

 Like summertime, autumn in Paris offers rich pickings when it comes to festivals.
 The Festival d’automne is probably the most eclectic of them all: featuring dance, cinema and theatre, it offers a range of diverse and high-quality events in 47 different venues in the capital and around.
 Are you an art enthusiast ?
-The event Rendez-Vous à l’Atelier is the opportunity to visit different artists’ workshops in Paris and discover the world of Delacroix, Moreau, Scheffer, Dubufe, Rodin, Bourdelle and Zadkine in the space of a weekend.
 For nightbirds, MaMa Festival is one of the top musical events of the new season with more than 120 concerts in 3 days.
 And for fans of jazz, swing and indie music, there are two not-to-miss festivals: Jazz à La Villette and the Pitchfork Music Festival.

 There is no lack of things for kids to do in Paris !
 For a family day out, head to the Fête at the Bois de Boulogne to enjoy this famous funfair.
 Why not have fun and learn at the same time?
 Finally, don't miss Kidexpo, the big event for families.